siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Example**

-Following example shows how to retrieve room numbers and types of the rooms starting from the room no 10.
+This query retrieves room numbers and types of the rooms starting from room no 10.

 ```sql
 from roomTypeTable